 If an extra $5 a day saves over $60,000, $10 a day could save you over $100,0000.

 What’s crazy is that it’s small changes that we can easily make.

 Consider Refinancing Your Mortgage

-With rising interest rates and having those rates at all time lows, I would lock into rates for as long as I could.
+If I was to do it again, with rising interest rates I would lock into rates for as long as I could right now.

-While trying to do all of these may be down right hard, let alone impossible for many.
-It’s great to know what payment options you have with your mortgage.
+While trying to do all of these may be down right hard, it’s great to know what payment options you have with your mortgage.

-Those people who thought we were crazy still have over 20 years of mortgage payments left.
+Those people who thought we were crazy still have over 20 years of mortgage payments remaining.